LoredanaBln/BlueAir_/README.md

 ## Features

 - ✅ Database connection using JDBC driver.
-- ✅ The use of Goggle Pay API for secure transactions between the users and the database.
+- ✅ The use of Google Pay API for secure transactions between the users and the database.
 - ✅ Second admin interface for remote database managing.
 - ✅ Dynamic user interface based on stored data.